-The Internet & Its Possible Effects On Us The internet has a profound influence on the way we live and many of us have become dependent on the computer for what it offers.
+The Internet & Its Possible Effects On Us The borderless nature, internet has a profound influence on the way we live and many of us have become dependent on the computer for what it offers.
 The internet changes the way we communicate and think.
 It is a rich means of communication, yet it is only a part of the whole way we exchange information, communicate and interact.
 The 24/7 internet can for example help us to rapidly absorb bits of information - often the latest information or search engine optimised text.
 When we are on-line surfing the net, demanding instant results may affect our ability to be patient and contemplative.
+The pace and speed of the internet, helping us to quickly share information, can potentially over-stimulate our busy minds and may run counter to the quality of stillness.
 Multi-tasking may be one of our skills as things bounce around us, where slowing down is no longer an option.
 Browsing and skimming what we see, important though this may be, affects our ability to give our attention to in-depth reading.
 Over time other, more rounded ways of solving problems, understanding things, being curious, may erode.
 Hungry for on-tap stimulation, we may gradually lose our balanced way of acquiring information in depth or make time for reflection.
 For some the computer becomes the dominant way of gathering information, and this can work well.
 In an age of instant gratification, our quick-fix need for information becomes our habit.
-The internet stores a vast amount of data including information about us.
-The quality and sources of information we extract online varies considerably, and we may struggle discriminating this (an example may be cyberchondria, where we can look up our physical, mental health symptoms, conditions manifesting).
+The quality and sources of information we extract online varies considerably can be manipulated, and we may struggle discerning this (an example may be cyberchondria, where we can look up our physical, mental health symptoms, conditions manifesting).
 Our attention span for other forms of communication may diminish.
 Our attention can divide and split into the infinite windows of options available.
-Yet we may have closed down other windows in our life, now questioning if this is a price worth paying.
-As if a glaze comes upon us, choosing to follow our urges, or substitute them we may find it hard to switch off from blogging, social networking, writing or checking emails.
+Yet we may have closed down other windows in our life, now questioning if this is a price worth paying, especially if we are adversely affected by people's, corporation's greed, bullying, insecurities.
+As if a glaze comes upon us, choosing to follow our urges, or substitute them we may find it hard to switch off from blogging, social media, social networking, writing or checking emails.
 Our computer can provide us with escape from the demands of relating and we may become more reclusive - inward looking.
 The depth, value and subtleties of human interactions, senses, relationships, can become eroded.
+Some of our own internal resources, imagination, creativity may diminish as we tirelessly search or seek information, interaction through a screen, watching the directed videos, clips of others' lives online, yet we may have overlooked directing our own life.
+We may have failed to notice the memories, stories, treasures and spirit of objects, letters, tactile photographs, which have a power and magic that data doesn't.
 Sustaining concentration may be a challenge as the depth of our thinking, richness of imagination may dilute.
 Within all the internet possibilities, opportunities, we may not have enough time and energy to do everything and struggle to say "no" to all else what is available to us off-line.
 Adjusting and simplifying our priorities may support us.
 Despite our online interactions, we may feel lonely, isolated inside, numb our feelings.
 Internet addiction may be slowly creeping up on us.

 Internet - where all human life expresses, mirrors itself.